opoupeney/dfd/source/devguide/button.rst

    :class: pull-right

 A button communicates an action to be performed when the user clicks on it.
-It consists of a label, an icon or both indicating the action to be performed.
+It consists of a label, an icon or both indicating the action to be performed

 |